tomaskubar/gromacs-dftbplus/docs/dev-manual/jenkins.rst

 uncrustify
 ^^^^^^^^^^

-This build checks the source code for formatting such as consistent indentation and use of braces, as well as for copyright headers.
+This build checks for source code formatting issues with uncrustify, and enforces the copyright style.
 See :doc:`formatting` for the guidelines that are enforced.

 The exact build sequence is in :file:`admin/builds/uncrustify.py`, which essentially just runs ::